-Fuseless load feeders can be used anywhere in industry where fuse, contactor, and overload relay combinations were previously used.
+Fuseless load feeders can be used anywhere in industrial electrical applications where fuse, contactor, and overload relay combinations were previously used.
 The increased functionality of the motor starter protector (unlike a fuse combination, it can be used as an EMERGENCY OFF and as a disconnector) means that a fuseless load feeder is capable of solving numerous applications easily.